fwextensions/fwlib/README.md

 [Documentation][7]

+## fwlib/underscore

+The [`underscore.js`][9] library provides a large number of handy utilities, including implementations for functions like `forEach()`, `map()` and `reduce()`, which are supported in modern browsers but not in the Fireworks JS engine.
+It also includes a simple but powerful templating engine.

+The code is a slightly modified version of the 1.4.3 release of `underscore.js`.
+It uses `define()` to create the module instead of exporting a global, and the functions that rely on `setTimeout()` have been removed, since that function is not available within Fireworks.

+[Documentation][10]

 ## dojo/json

 A number of the modules require the `dojo/json` module, since JSON handling is not native to the Fireworks JS engine.
 This module is from the 1.7.2 release of the dojo toolkit.